zjuter0126/pai/manual/cluster-admin/how-to-customize-cluster-by-plugins.md

 [Openpaimarketplace](https://github.com/microsoft/openpaimarketplace) is a place which stores examples and job templates of openpai.
 Users could use openpaimarketplace to share their jobs or run-and-learn others' sharing job.

-To deploy openpaimarketplace, please refer to [the project doc](https://github.com/microsoft/openpaimarketplace#deployment) about how to deploy the marketplace service and webportal plugin.
+To deploy openpaimarketplace, please refer to [the project doc](https://github.com/microsoft/openpaimarketplace) about how to deploy the marketplace service and webportal plugin.

-After deploy openpaimarketplace, follow the [previous part](#how-to-install-a-webportal-plugin) to change the webportal configuration with marketplace plugin url and restart webportal.
+After deployment, follow the [previous part](#how-to-install-a-webportal-plugin) to change the webportal configuration with marketplace plugin url and restart webportal.
 Then you could use marketplace from the sidebar.

    <img src="./imgs/marketplace.png" width="100%" height="100%" />